via Homebrew

-Transforms JSON into discrete assignments to make it greppable with standard Unix tools
+Transforms JSON into discrete assignments to make it greppable and enable exploration of complex JSON structures

 # via Homebrew